Menu

 If you or anyone you know would like to own the Fender De Ville amp that I've been playing through over the past ten years or so, please see this post in the "for sale" section.

-The Dentures Surf Band w/ Paul Johnson (Mr Moto) Video
+The Dentures Surf Band with Paul Johnson (Mr Moto).

 Just a note to let you know that I'm making myself available for such things as giving guitar lessons, coaching young surf bands in getting their act together, producing your band's next CD (or playing guitar on your studio project), etc. etc. If this is of interest to you, please see my more detailed post in the "Classified: Musicians and gigs wanted" section.
 Thanks! — pj